jun9/gameshell_template/readme.rst

 --------------

 Now that we have Python 3.7, we need to install the Arcade library.
 We can do that with:
-Unfortunately, last GameShell OS compatible arcade library version is 1.3.7 The following step is done in the install.sh in the next step, no need any more.
+Unfortunately, last GameShell OS compatible arcade library version is 1.3.7, plus the required pyglet version must be before 1.5.0
+The following step is done in the install.sh in the next step, no need to do it manually.

 .. code-block:: bash

-    pip3 install arcade==1.3.7
+    pip3 install arcade==1.3.7 pyglet==1.5.0

 Clone Game
 ----------